deesto/bnl-sdcc-st-group/README.md

 - SDCC: US ATLAS milestone update on CVMFS upgrade (#191): delayed by RHEL9 infrastructure rollout delays
 - SDCC: more issues with InCommon IDP and facility SSO
   - "MDQ" aggregate IDP endpoints were changed on InCommon side, not updated on our side to use new endpoints, causing failed metadata downloads
+- SDCC: `rterm` script broken on all NX terminal nodes; was missing 'slogin' symlink to ssh binary; fixed manually, but should be managed by git/puppet
 - BNL: due to recent ITD BNL Domain account authentication change, I can no longer connect to MS Teams meetings, unless I migrate my SDCC email to BNL's Outlook 365 service
 - BNL: signed new lab-wide flexible work arrangement Workday agreement
 - BNL: expiring training JTA (GE-JTA-REV) [reviewed](https://www.bnl.gov/training/info.php?t=GE-JTA-REV) and [confirmed](https://btmsadmin.bnl.gov/jtareview)